slhck/ffmpeg-black-split/README.md

 Note that by default, cutting is not that accurate, as stream-copying is used.
 If you want to re-encode using x264, you can use the `--no-copy` flag.
 (Future versions may have better options for encoding.)

+Choose a different output extension by specifying the `--output-extension` option.
+The default is `mkv`.

 Pass the `--no-split` option to disable the actual splitting.

 ### JSON Output